DataWraith/notelog/src/mcp/instructions/server.md

 The user might ask:

-- "Search for notes about meetings"
+- "Find notes with tag +project"
 - "Find notes containing 'project plan' with tag +important"
-- "Look for notes mentioning databases from May 2025"
-- "Find notes with tag +project"
 - "Search for notes tagged +sqlite and +til from May 2025"
 - "How many notes tagged +todo do I have?"